abhitsahota/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+Structural representation of the code in a browser

 2. What is an event?

+an action or interaction with the site by a user

 3. What is an event listener?

+JS method that will detect for a chosen event and then execute code if the interaction occurs

 4. Why would we convert a NodeList into an Array?

+to iterate over items and apply changes to the content

 5. What is a component?

+generates structural pieces of the site via api calls or any other dynamic calls. vs. just being hardcoded.

 ### Git Set up